What is AVIF? How to Create Animated AVIF Images

 Up-to-date browser support: caniuse.com/avif.

 This means AVIF images can now be used on websites with confidence that the vast majority of visitors will be able to view them.
-Internet Explorer and some older mobile browsers remain the only notable exceptions.

 If this animation works for you, your browser supports animated AVIF: Animated AVIF demo - butterfly AVIF image, 87.4 KB, 67 frames